The 7 best Zendesk e-commerce apps I found for 2026

 1. eesel AI

-eesel AI isn't just another app; it's a full AI platform that connects deeply with Zendesk.
+eesel AI is a powerful AI platform that connects deeply with Zendesk as a complementary tool.
 Its purpose is to automate frontline support by learning from your team's past ticket resolutions, help center articles, and any other knowledge base you use (like Google Docs or Confluence).
-It can completely resolve common questions on its own, draft on-brand replies for your agents, and automatically tag and triage incoming tickets before a human even lays eyes on them.
+It can resolve common questions, draft on-brand replies for your agents, and automatically tag and triage incoming tickets within your Zendesk workspace.

-• Risk-free simulation: You can test the AI on thousands of your past tickets to see exactly how it would perform before turning it on for live customers.
-This was a huge plus for me.
+- Risk-free simulation: You can test the AI on thousands of your past tickets to see exactly how it would perform before turning it on for live customers.

-• Pricing: eesel AI's pricing starts with the Team plan at $299/month ($239/month if billed annually), which covers up to 1,000 AI interactions.
-The Business plan is $799/month ($639/month annually) and adds key features like training on past tickets and AI actions.
+Pricing: eesel AI's pricing starts with the Team plan at $299/month ($239/month if billed annually).
+The Business plan is $799/month ($639/month annually) and adds key features like training on past tickets.

 2. Shopify for Zendesk

-This is the official, free app from Zendesk, and honestly, every e-commerce store on Shopify should have it installed.
+This is the official, free app from Zendesk, and it’s a must-have for every e-commerce store on Shopify.
 It adds a simple sidebar to your agent view that shows a customer's recent orders, shipping address, and billing info.
-It's the most basic first step to stop the madness of switching tabs.
+It's a perfect first step to streamlining your workflow and keeping agents within the Zendesk environment.

 3. ChannelReply

-If you sell on Amazon, eBay, or Walmart, you know the pain of logging into multiple seller portals just to handle support messages.
-ChannelReply is a lifesaver here.
-It pulls all your messages from these marketplaces directly into Zendesk, turning them into tickets your team can manage from one place.
+If you sell on Amazon, eBay, or Walmart, ChannelReply is a fantastic tool to bring those conversations into Zendesk.
+It pulls all your messages from these marketplaces directly into Zendesk, turning them into tickets your team can manage from one central hub.

 4. Attentive

-Attentive is a big player in SMS marketing, and its Zendesk integration is a smart way to bridge the gap between marketing and support.
-When a customer replies to one of your marketing texts with a real question, the integration automatically creates a Zendesk ticket.
-This lets your team have a two-way text conversation, all from inside the Zendesk interface they already know.
+Attentive is a leader in SMS marketing, and its Zendesk integration is a smart way to bridge the gap between marketing and support.
+When a customer replies to a marketing text, the integration creates a Zendesk ticket, allowing your team to have two-way text conversations from inside the Zendesk interface they already know and love.

 5. Merge Duplicate Tickets by Swifteq

-We've all been there.
-A customer sends an email, then follows up an hour later with "any update??", creating two tickets for the exact same issue.
-This app from Swifteq is a simple but brilliant fix.
-It automatically finds and merges these duplicate tickets, which keeps your queue tidy and prevents two agents from working on the same problem.
+We've all seen cases where a customer sends multiple emails for the same issue, creating duplicate tickets.
+This app from Swifteq is a simple but effective fix.
+It automatically finds and merges these duplicate tickets within Zendesk, which keeps your queue tidy and efficient.

-• Solves a very common and frustrating support problem.
+- Solves a very common and specific support problem.

 6. agnoStack (BigCommerce & Magento)

-Shopify gets a great free app, but what about everyone else? agnoStack fills that gap with powerful integrations for platforms like BigCommerce and Magento.
-It goes much deeper than the basic Shopify app, letting agents process returns, apply discounts, and look up complex order data right from the Zendesk sidebar.
+agnoStack provides powerful integrations for platforms like BigCommerce and Magento.
+It integrates deeply with Zendesk, letting agents process returns, apply discounts, and look up complex order data right from the Zendesk sidebar.

-• Gets consistently high ratings in the Zendesk Marketplace.
+- Consistently receives high marks in the Zendesk Marketplace.

 7. Knowledge Capture

-This is another great free app from Zendesk that helps your team get more out of your help center content.
+This is another great official app from Zendesk that helps your team leverage your help center content.
 While an agent is typing a reply, they can quickly search your knowledge base and drop in a link to a relevant article.
-It's a simple way to give more thorough answers and subtly nudge customers toward self-service for next time.
+It's a reliable way to provide thorough answers and encourage customer self-service.

 Pro tips for choosing the right Zendesk e-commerce apps